 - Implications of Brazil’s Access to Information Law in the Regulatory Sector: An Examination of The National Agency for Petroleum, Natural Gas and Biofuels (Implicações da Lei de Acesso à Informação: os casos da Agência Nacional do Petróleo, Gás Natural e Biocombustíveis e das Agências Reguladoras Federais) by Rodrigo Mendes.

 I earned a B.A. at McGill University in Montreal and, after extensive travel in South America, accepted an offer from the University of Texas at Austin for graduate studies because of its unparalleled resources on all subjects Latin American, as well as its location.
 There I completed an M.A. at the Lozano Long Institute of Latin American Studies (LLILAS) and a Ph.D.
 (2010) in comparative politics and international relations in the Department of Government.

 A Canadian citizen from Toronto, I am also a Brazilian permanent resident married to the lovely architect and project manager, Carolina Porto Fonseca.
-We feel privileged to live in park-rich Praia do Flamengo, Rio de Janeiro, and to have a healthy and happy little toddler, Arthur.
+We feel privileged to live in park-rich Praia do Flamengo, Rio de Janeiro, and to have two healthy and happy children, Arthur, 4 years, and Lis, born on April 11, 2017.
 I am a sometimes blogger at observingbrazil.com, an outdoorsman, and a letter-writing enthusiast.
 I return back to Canada with my son and wife for at least one month every year.